Mark Manders

-Mark Manders (Volkel, 1968) is a Dutch artist, currently living and working in Ronse, Belgium.
+Mark Manders (born 1968 in Volkel) is a Dutch artist, currently living and working in Ronse, Belgium.
 His work consists mainly of installations, drawings and sculptures.
 He is probably best known for his large bronze figures that look like rough-hewn, wet or peeling clay.
 Typical of his work is also the arrangement of random objects, such as tables, chairs, light bulbs, blankets and dead animals.

 Biography

 Working as a graphic designer in his late teens, Manders studied at the Hogeschool voor de Kunsten in Arnhem (now ArtEZ Academy of Art & Design) from 1988 to 1992.
 During his studies, his fascination for design and language, and particularly poetry, further developed into a visual language of his own, where words were substituted by objects.
 His work soon gained widespread interest and in 1992, upon graduating from the academy, the artist was awarded the second prize at the Dutch Prix de Rome in the category Art & Public Space.

 Together with Roger Willems and Marc Nagtzaam he founded Roma Publications 1988, 'as a platform to produce and distribute autonomous publications made in close collaboration with a growing number of artists, institutions, writers and designers'.
 Looking for an affordable larger studio, Manders emigrated to Belgium in 2007, where he found an abandoned small station building in Ronse.

-Manders is represented by Zeno X Gallery, Antwerp, Tanya Bonakdar Gallery in New York City & Los Angeles and Gallery Koyanagi in Tokyo.
+Manders is represented by Xavier Hufkens gallery in Brussels, Tanya Bonakdar Gallery in New York City & Los Angeles and Gallery Koyanagi in Tokyo.